1999AZZAR/bard-powered-telegram-bot/README.md

 ## Contribution

 Contributions to the project are welcome.
 If you encounter any issues or have suggestions for improvement, please submit an issue or a pull request to the repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements